-My partner usually cooks me dinner after he (or a generous mate!) has a successful jaunt.
+My partner usually cooks me dinner after he (or a generous mate) has a successful fishing adventure.
 Here is what he cooked me the other night

 I have learned the secret to a crispy batter is the temperature difference between the cold, cold batter and the searing hot oil.
 The bubbly goodness that results is light and far less greasy than you find at most fish & chips shops [well, the ones we have tried out lately anyways].

 Recipe #24: Beer battered fish.
 Serves 4.

 • 3 good-sized fillets of white-fleshed fish (eg. 1 each of dhufish, bluebone, breaksea cod), each cut into 4 pieces

 • 1 egg

 • ¾ stubby of your favourite beer [we used Corona – Cooper’s is meant to be better]